What is a High Functioning Alcoholic?

 Society normalizes the use alcohol in many settings so becoming a functional alcoholic does not have the same stigma attached to it as most forms of drug use.

-What Does it Mean to be a High Functioning or Functional Alcoholic?
+What Does it Mean to be a High Functioning Alcoholic?

-Though it’s not an official diagnostic term, a high functioning or functional alcoholic is a person with a moderate to severe alcohol addiction that “seems” to be able to manage without serious personal, social, professional, or legal consequences.
+Though it’s not an official diagnostic term, a high functioning alcoholic is defined as a person with a moderate to severe alcohol addiction that “seems” to be able to manage without serious personal, social, professional, or legal consequences.
 At least for the time being.

-The National Institutes of Health (NIH) suggest that nearly 20 percent of those with an alcohol use disorder are what they term the “functional alcoholic subtype.”
+The National Institutes of Health (NIH) suggests that nearly 20 percent of those with an alcohol use disorder are what they term the “functional alcoholic subtype.”

-According to the NIH, a functional alcoholic is generally a person who is a well-educated, middle-aged adult with a stable family and career.
+According to the NIH, a functioning alcoholic is generally a middle-aged adult who is well-educated and has a stable family and career.

-Some people with an alcohol use disorder spiral out of control, either quickly or over time, suffering incredibly severe consequences from substance abuse.
+Some people with an alcohol use disorder spiral out of control, either quickly or over time, suffering incredibly severe consequences from alcohol abuse.

 These individuals often face the stigma associated with the stereotypical “down and out alcoholic” and might be incorrectly considered a lost cause.

-Those who fall into the category of a functional alcoholic appear on the surface to lead a regular life.
+Those who fall into the category of a functioning alcoholic appear on the surface to lead a regular life.

 They may seem physically healthy, be able to balance family matters and friendships, and even excel in their careers.

-High functioning alcoholics and relationships can be problematic, especially if one person is sober.
+Relationships with a functioning alcoholic can be problematic, especially if one person is sober.
 Alcoholism can put a strain on a marriage and regular drinking leads to a breakdown in communication.

 Apart from regular, excessive alcohol consumption, there are other factors that can put a person at risk of becoming a functional alcoholic.

-People struggling with anxiety, depression, past trauma, or other mental health issues may use alcohol as a way to self-medicate or cope with the symptoms of these and other conditions.
+People struggling with anxiety, depression, past trauma, or other mental health issues may use alcohol to self-medicate or cope with the symptoms of these and other conditions.

 Genetics and a family history can also play a role.
-If a parent or member of an individual’s extended family had alcohol use disorder, it can increase the chances of developing the same issues.
+If a parent or family member had an alcohol use disorder, it can increase the chances of developing the same issues.

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), research shows that genetics is responsible for about 50% of the risk for developing an alcohol use disorder.

-• Very high tolerance to alcohol as a result of excessive drinking
+• Very high tolerance to alcohol because of excessive drinking

 • Moderate to severe alcohol withdrawal symptoms after a short period of abstinence

-• Habitually schedule social or professional engagements around the ability to drink alcohol
+• Habitually schedule social or professional engagements around drinking alcohol

-• Lack of hobbies, interests or friends that don’t revolve around alcohol
+• Lack of hobbies, interests or friends that don’t involve alcohol

 • Casual jokes about “drinking too much” or “too often”